ProjectEvergreen/greenwood/packages/plugin-import-jsx/README.md

 customElements.define('app-footer', FooterComponent);
 ```

+> For TSX support, make sure you follow the instructions in the above linked page for configuring your _tsconfig.json_.

 ## Types

 Types should automatically be inferred through this package's exports map, but can be referenced explicitly in both JavaScript (JSDoc) and TypeScript files if needed.